ianoflynnautomation/terraform-private-aks-cluster-cicd-runners/README.md

 ### Private AKS on Azure with Terraform managed by azd

 This project deploys a secure, private Azure Kubernetes Service (AKS) cluster using Terraform, orchestrated end-to-end by the Azure Developer CLI (azd).
+The cluster is specifically designed to host CI/CD runners (GitHub Actions ARC runners and GitLab runners) with a dedicated node pool for runner workloads.
 It includes hub/spoke networking, a Log Analytics workspace, Azure Key Vault, and a private AKS control plane with user-defined routing.

 ---